PejkovskiP/PejkovskiP.github.io/README.md

-Movieum
+#Movieum

-Movieum is a web application that allows users to browse and explore a collection of movies across different genres.
+Movieum is a web application that allows users to explore a collection of movies across different genres.
 Users can filter movies by genre and view details of each movie including title, year, description, and a random quote associated with it.

-Installation
+#Installation
 To run Movieum locally, follow these steps:

-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone <repository-url>

-Navigate to the project directory:
+2. Navigate to the project directory: cd Movieum

-bash
-Copy code
-cd Movieum
-Install all required modules:
+3. Install all required modules: npm install

-bash
-Copy code
-npm install
-Run the server:
+4. Run the server:

-bash
-Copy code
 node server.js

-Data Source
+#Data Source
 Movie data is sourced from quoteapi.pythonanywhere.com for random quotes associated with each movie.

-Usage
+#Usage
 Once the server is running, you can access the application in your web browser at http://localhost:3000.
 You can browse through different movies, filter them by genre, and view details including title, year, description, and a random quote associated with each movie.

 Enjoy exploring Movieum! 🍿🎬